sonyxperiadev/dataflow/README.md

 #### Attributes

-Attributes are key-value pairs for diagrams and objects that are used by output renderers.
+Attributes are key-value pairs for diagrams and nodes that are used by output renderers.
 Attributes are enclosed by curly brackets.
-For objects that can contain other objects, attributes and child objects can be mixed.
+For nodes that can contain other nodes, attributes and child nodes can be mixed.

 Keys have the same rules as IDs.
 Values can be strings or text blocks.